-The Headstart Prague Pre-travel Kit has a much more detailed version of this Czech food and menu guide with all the special Czech characters included.
+The Survival Kit has a much more detailed version of this Czech food and menu guide with all the special Czech characters included.

-Also check the Restaurants page with tips on places to try or reserve a table.
+Also check the Restaurants page with tips on places to try for different types of food.

 As you look around a Czech restaurant, the first question is where to sit.
 You would not normally be shown to a table.
 A Czech restaurant usually does not have no smoking areas.
 A restaurant may have tables for four or six people and it is normal practice to ask someone if you can sit at their table if no others are free.
 The most simple phrase to find out if the seats are free is to ask "je to volno" (yeah too volno).
 Unless there is a very definite shake of the head, it means you can sit down.
 Be careful of hearing the word "no" as in Czech this is a shortened version of the word "ano" which means yes.
 Look at the mannerisms of the person already at the table.
 Congratulations, you have just sat down.